scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 }
 ```
 ### Reading from a topic
-To send topic as input stream we specify a topic config object with two properites: `requires` - with a name of topic, and `contentType` for ensuring proper encoding.
+To send topic as input stream you specify a topic config object with two properites: `requires` - with a name of topic, and `contentType` for ensuring proper encoding.
 ```ts
 const CRITICAL_TEMP_CELCIUS = 40